segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 ## Step 2: Add a model

-After you connect your warehouse, use the Data graph overview screen (**Unify > Data graph**) to view models that Segment has synced from your data warehouse, add a new model, and view data warehouse settings.
+After you connect your warehouse, use the Data graph overview screen (**Unify > Data graph**) to view models Segment has synced from your data warehouse, add a new model, and view data warehouse settings.

-You can select a model to view the table schema including columns, column type, primary key, and sync information.

 To add a new model:
 1. Click **Add model**.